nsrr/apoe-documentation/pages/README.md

 [Covariate CSV files](:files_path:/datasets) contain data on all 712 subjects.
 The [apoe_id](:variables_path:/apoe_id) column is the unique ApoE identifier.

 The dataset columns are described in the accompanying data dictionary files.
 The **variables** data dictionary file includes column names (id), labels (display names), descriptions, and other metadata.
-Categorical variables also include an associated “domain” (e.g., F=Female, M=Male), which are described in the **domains** data dictionary file.
+Categorical variables also include an associated "domain" (e.g., F=Female, M=Male), which are described in the **domains** data dictionary file.

 The history of the covariate dataset and data dictionary files have been tracked on GitHub (https://github.com/nsrr/apoe-data-dictionary).